Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

+\textbf{Create graph.} For each output, \tool{} adds a node for each token and a directed edge to the next token in that output, forming one linear chain per generation.
+At this point, the outputs remain separate chains rather than a single merged structure.

-\textbf{Merge tokens.} Semantically similar tokens are merged into a single node using a heuristic inspired by Janicke et al.~\cite{janicke2014visualizations} and Gero et al.~\cite{10.1145/3613904.3642139}.
+\textbf{Merge tokens.} This step converts the set of output chains into the merged graph structure. \tool{} compares tokens \emph{across} outputs and collapses them into a single node when they match exactly or are semantically similar, using a heuristic inspired by Janicke et al.~\cite{janicke2014visualizations} and Gero et al.~\cite{10.1145/3613904.3642139}.
 For each pair of tokens, we compute a semantic similarity score using an embedding model\footnote{\url{https://huggingface.co/Xenova/all-MiniLM-L6-v2}}, taking in the context of surrounding tokens.
 Tokens are merged when this score exceeds a user-adjustable threshold (default: 0.5), unless this would create a cycle.
-We also penalize merges between tokens that are far apart in the original sentence (see Appendix~\ref{sec:alg-similarity} for the full algorithm).
+We also penalize merges between tokens that are far apart in the original sentence (see \S\ref{sec:alg-similarity} for the full algorithm).

 \textbf{Collapse chains.} Chains of tokens without branches are collapsed into a single node to reduce visual clutter.